pulumi/workshops/aws-proton/README.md

 This repo contains code for the Platform Engineering with AWS Proton and Pulumi workshop.

+## Quick Deployment instructions

+1. Bundle the Proton templates: `make templates`
+1. Deploy the base infra: `cd proton/base-infra && pulumi up -y` (You'll get prompted for any missing config values.)
+1. Deploy the environment template: `cd proton/environment-template && pulumi up -y`
+1. Deploy the service template: `cd proton/environment-template && pulumi up -y`

+Then, in the AWS Proton console, to demonstrate Proton's capabilities:

+1. Deploy an environment using the deployed environment template.
+1. Deploy a service into the environment using the deployed service template.
+1. Open the web browser to the deployed service's URI.

 ## Access Token

 Proton requires a Pulumi access token in order to run Pulumi commands to deploy the templates.